 Thoughtful examination of the spiritual needs of individuals who are dying in light of our own views about mortality.
 Discussion of ways to comfort residents that are not awkward or threatening for them or for us.

 Information about how and when an individual qualifies for hospice benefits.
-Answers to the most frequently asked questions about hospice as well as questions form the audience.
+Answers to the most frequently asked questions about hospice as well as questions from the audience.

 This in-service provides a comprehensive overview of the last hours of life, focusing on the assessment and management of common physical symptoms and syndromes near the time of death.
 This activity is intended for physicians, physician assistants, nurse practitioners, nurses, students and others who care for patients during their last hours of life.
-Upon completion of this activity, participants will be able to: assist families to prepare for the last hours of life, assess and manage the physiological changes of dying, and pronounce a death and notify the family.
+Upon completion of this activity, participants will be able to: assist families to prepare for the last hours of life, and manage the physiological changes of dying.